 By studying Accounting, you will learn to prepare and interpret the financial data needed by management to run a business.
 You will be exposed to the operations of every department within an organization.
 Whether you want to work for a corporation, go into public accounting, work for the government or start your own business, Accounting will give you the tools necessary to be successful.

-Careers in Financial Accounting, Tax, Managerial Accounting, Audit and more!
+Careers in Financial Accounting, Tax Preparation, Managerial Accounting, and Auditing.

 - Continue your education and earn the designation of Certified Public Accountant or Certified Management Accountant.